AnKing-VIP/advanced-browser/advancedbrowser/config.md

 &nbsp;

 - **`"Column alignment"`**: Either:
-    - `"Start"`: text in column is left aligned
+    - `"Start"`: text in column is left aligned (or right aligned for right-to-left scripts)
     - `"Center"`: text in column is center aligned

 &nbsp;